neurobagel/documentation/docs/dictionaries.md

 !!! note
     Columns with categorical values (e.g., study groups, diagnoses, sex) require a `Levels` key in their Neurobagel annotation.
-    This constraint is in line with recommendations of the BIDS specification.
+    The Neurobagel "Levels" key is modeled after the BIDS "Levels" key for human readable descriptions.

 ## Sex